VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Evaluation Framework Implementation

 \subsection{Tool Selection}

-In tool selection, we evaluate whether the predicted function name exactly matches the gold reference.
-The resulting metric, function selection accuracy, reflects the model’s ability to identify the correct tool in scenarios where multiple APIs are available but only a subset is relevant.
-This also evaluate against hallucination of tool in model's response even for Single Tool Calling tasks.
+For tool selection, we check whether the predicted function name exactly matches the ground truth.
+The resulting function selection accuracy measures a model’s ability to identify the correct tool when multiple options are available, while also penalizing tool hallucinations, including in Single Tool Calling scenarios.

 \textit{Here's an example for Tool Selection Failure:}